 The second obstacle you face in a Florida car accident lawsuit is finding a defendant who can pay your claim.
 Florida is one of only two states that does not require its drivers to carry automobile liability insurance.
 If the at-fault driver carries only the minimum insurance (or no insurance at all), you will need a lawyer to help you find a second defendant who bears liability for your claim.

-Contact the St. Petersburg Personal Injury Law Firm of Winters & Yonker, P.A. for Help Today
+Contact the St. Petersburg Personal Injury Law Firm of Winters & Yonker Personal Injury Lawyers for Help Today

 If your claim is too large for Florida Small Claims Court (more than $8,000), the assistance of a personal injury lawyer is a practical necessity if you want to win.
 Speak with a skilled lawyer as soon as you possibly can.

-For more information, please contact Winters & Yonker, P.A. to schedule a free consultation with a personal injury lawyer in St. Petersburg today.
+For more information, please contact Winters & Yonker Personal Injury Lawyers to schedule a free consultation with a personal injury lawyer in St. Petersburg today.
 We have five convenient locations in Florida, including Tampa, Clearwater, St. Petersburg, New Port Richey, and Lakeland.